Eyelid Surgery – Blepharoplasty Seattle Washington

-The blepharoplasty consultation is important face-to-face time with Seattle facial plastic surgeon Dr. William Portuese.
+The blepharoplasty consultation is important face-to-face time with board certified facial plastic surgeon Dr. William Portuese.
 This is an opportunity for patients to ask questions and to discover what the procedure can and cannot do for them.
 At the Seattle Eyelid and Blepharoplasty Center, there is a charge of $75 for a consultation.
 Learn more about the cost of the procedure.
 This consult will last approximately 30 minutes with blepharoplasty surgeon Dr. William Portuese in Seattle WA and 30 minutes with the administrative staff.
 During the consultation, patients will fill out medical history forms and undergo a physical examination by Dr. William Portuese for a blepharoplasty – eyelid surgery.
 Often, additional time will be spent with the office manager and patient coordinator and nurses discussing fees, blepharoplasty procedure, scheduling, and reviewing computer imaging.